 The Three Different Types of Ankle Sprains

-The ankle sprain is the most common type of injury in sports.
-A sprain refers to injury of a ligament (and remember there are hundreds in the ankle and foot).
+So what is an ankle sprain, exactly?
+A sprain refers to an injury of a ligament.
 When ligaments that stabilize a joint are injured, the resulting sprain can be as minor as a twisted ankle or as serious as a complete tearing of the ligament, which results in instability of the joint.
 This is why ankle sprains are classified into three different types of injuries known as grades.

 Grade 1: A small tear in the ligament.
-This has the least severe symptoms.
+A Grade 1 sprain has the least severe symptoms.

 Grade 2: A more moderate tear in the ligament.

 Grade 3: A complete tear in the ligament.
-The symptoms with a Grade 3 ankle sprain are severe.
+The symptoms of a Grade 3 ankle sprain are severe.

-Most people suffer a lateral ankle sprain, which occurs when the foot gets twisted inwards.
+Most people suffer what’s called a lateral ankle sprain, which occurs when the foot gets twisted inwards.
 Medial sprains, when the foot gets twisted outward, are less common.

 Recovery Methods for Ankle Injuries

 First, make sure you get your ankle evaluated by a healthcare professional so you can get a proper diagnosis.
-With that disclaimer in place, let’s begin discussing some ways you can help your ankle injury recover faster.
+With that disclaimer in place, let’s discuss some ways you can help your ankle injury recover faster.

-Inconsistency is the bane of any physician or physical therapist’s existence.
 To be successful for any prescribed treatment plan, the patient has to be committed to the full treatment.
-To truly have a speedy recovery, you need to be consistent about using your PowerPlay ankle wrap, not only during the recovery process but also after each time you exercise when you start exercising on your ankle again.
+To truly have a speedy recovery, you need to be consistent about following your treatment plan and using your cold compression therapy wrap as recommended.
+This means using it both during the recovery process and after each workout session when you start exercising on your ankle again.

-When you consistently use the PowerPlay ankle wrap, you are manually pushing lactic acid and other edema that can cause pain and the feeling of being “sore” out of the ankle and back into circulation.
-When you exercise, whether you’re injured or not, this process can help prevent injury and keep you feeling “fresh” and ready to get back into the game.
+When you consistently use the PowerPlay ankle wrap, you are manually pushing lactic acid and other edema that can cause pain out of the ankle and back into circulation.
+And even when you’re not injured, you can use the wrap to help prevent additional injury and keep your ankles healthy.

 Mobility or Stability Ankle Exercises

-If you need a place to start to find mobility exercises, ACE Fitness (acefitness.org) has some good options on their website.
+If you need a few mobility exercises to get started, ACE Fitness has some recommendations:

-If you suspect you have a more severe ankle sprain or fracture, we highly encourage you to seek professional treatment as surgery may be required.
+But remember, if you suspect you have a more severe ankle sprain or fracture, we highly encourage you to seek professional treatment, since surgery may be required.